mwcproject/wallet713/docs/usage.md

 wallet713> $ send 10 --to xmiUWCTh4Rpme5hbZJhNUFAWGLMgXTvS2pqWk6yNZv8fhV1PyHmQ
 ```

-To receive grins you simply keep mwc713 running and transactions are processed automatically.
+To receive mwcs you simply keep mwc713 running and transactions are processed automatically.
 Any transactions received while being offline are fetched once you initiate `listen`.